|

 Mineralization

 Alakalic copper-gold porphyry style mineralization is well known within the Iron Mask batholith.
 Since the late 1970s, four deposits (Afton, Ajax, Pothook and Crescent) have been mined, all by open pit methods with all ore being processed in the Afton mill.
 Recent exploration has delineated a number of other deposits, including a higher-grade underground bulk-mineable resource at the New Afton mine.
-Considerable exploration and research in the area has resulted in a well-defined deposit model that includes both medium to large, low to medium grade, near-surface open-pittable mineralization, such as Afton and Ajax, and small to large, medium to high-grade, underground potentially bulk-mineable mineralization such as the New Afton deposit.
+Considerable exploration and research in the area has resulted in a well-defined deposit model that includes both medium to large, low to medium grade, near-surface open-pittable mineralization, such as Afton and Ajax, and small to large, medium to high-grade, underground bulk-mineable mineralization such as the New Afton deposit.

 Although mineralization can occur in all phases of the Iron Mask intrusion, all of the significant mineralization discovered to date has been hosted within the Cherry Creek and Sugarloaf phases where they are in contact with the older phases of the intrusion.
 Mineralization consists of fracture-controlled chalcopyrite and lesser bornite with association magnetite and with peripheral pyrite and pyrrhotite.
 Gold is associated with copper mineralization and minor molybdenite is common on fractures.
 Palladium and silver are important in some of the deposits.
 Higher-grade mineralization typically occurs in fault and hydrothermal breccias and often in pipe-like bodies.
 Supergene alteration may occur, such as at the Afton deposit where much of the deposit was within a supergene alteration zone that contained significant native copper and lesser chalcocite.